liferay/liferay-docs/develop/tutorials/articles/220-mobile/04-mobile-sdk/02-ios-mobile-sdk/04-sending-your-ios-apps-requests-using-batch-processing.markdown

+---
+header-id: sending-your-ios-apps-requests-using-batch-processing
+---

-# Sending Your iOS App's Requests Using Batch Processing [](id=sending-your-ios-apps-requests-using-batch-processing)
+# Sending Your iOS App's Requests Using Batch Processing

 The Mobile SDK also allows sending requests in batch.
 This can be much more efficient than sending separate requests.
 For example, suppose you want to